SilentVoid13/sov/README.md

   -V, --version  Print version
 ```

-### LSP
+### Language Server

-- [sov.nvim](https://github.com/SilentVoid13/sov.nvim): an implementation of the LSP for Neovim
+- [sov.nvim](https://github.com/SilentVoid13/sov.nvim): an integration of the Language Server for Neovim

-Feel free to contribute and develop the LSP implementation for your favorite editor.
+Feel free to contribute and develop a Language Server integration for your favorite editor.

 ## Alternatives